primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/transfermenu.png)

-To select the user that you are transferring to, first select the agency and location associate with the user.
+To select the user that you are transferring to, first select the agency and location associated with the user.

 If you are transferring within your Primero instance, select the “Existing User”--a user within your deployment of Primero.
 If the desired user is not in the drop down, it means this user does not have privileges to be transferred to or that the user does not meet the criteria selected in the Agency or Location fields.